AkshayRam4/Flight-Data-Analysis-using-Python-and-R/README.md

 5. Use the available variables to construct a model that predicts delays.

-A linear regression model was constructed to predict future flight delays in real world scenarios.
+Produced a detailed analysis of commercial flights, passenger travel habits and cascading delays between airports using both Python and R programming languages.
+Performed feature selection and built a multiple linear regression model to predict future flight delays in real world scenarios.
+A report was produced where data visualisations from both Python and R were put together and proved that similar conclusions were drawn from them.